messica/pmpro-email-templates/readme.txt

 1. The Email Templates admin page: Select the template to edit.
 Includes a list of template tags to include in your message body.

 == Changelog ==
+= .5.4.2 =
+* BUG: Now forcing the selected template for test emails.

 = .5.4.1 =
 * BUG: Fixed issue where plugin would fail if the MemberOrder class was not yet loaded (i.e. PMPro is inactive).